fanux/lhttp/README.md

 |<---------------------first part------------------------->|<---------second part---------|
 0                                                         56
 ```
-why not boundary but use offset? if use boundary lhttp need ergodic hole message,that behaviour
+why not boundary but use offset? if use boundary lhttp need ergodic hole message, that behaviour
 is poor efficiency. instead we use offset to cut message